S3 API

 Install with: `pip install boto3`

-### PyTorch S3 Connector — Pattern B (collocated proxy)
+### PyTorch S3 Connector — Pattern B (proxy mode)

 PyTorch S3 Connector is built on AWS CRT and does not follow HTTP 307 redirects to non-AWS endpoints.
-Use Pattern B (proxy mode).
-For maximum throughput, connect to a collocated worker on `127.0.0.1:29998`.
+Use Pattern B (proxy mode) with a load balancer endpoint.

 ```python